Yabloko: Russian invasion of Ukraine and stance on war in Ukraine

+23rd Congress of the Yabloko party in Moscow under the "For Peace and Freedom" slogan.

 On 13 February 2022, Yabloko published a petition against a possible war with Ukraine.
 Yabloko is opposing Russia's 2022 attack on Ukraine and has been taking part in protests against the war.
 After the beginning of the invasion, the Federal Political Committee of the party declared "Yabloko expresses its categorical protest against the outbreak of hostilities against Ukraine.
 This war is Russia's war with the objective course of history, a war against time, a tragic fall from the reality of the modern world.
 The consequences of this war will last for a very long time, but now, first of all, it is a tragedy, suffering, and death of people, and this will never be corrected.
 The reason for the tragedy is lies, cruelty, and absolute indifference to the people of the Russian authorities.
 The Yabloko party considers the war with Ukraine to be the gravest crime.
 We believe that this war is contrary to the national interests of Russia and destroys the future of Russia."
 On 28 February 2022, the Yabloko factions in the parliaments of Moscow, St. Petersburg, the Pskov region, and Karelia tried to initiate appeals from their legislative assemblies to President Putin with a call to immediately stop hostilities on the territory of Ukraine and start peace negotiations with international mediation, withdraw military units to places of permanent deployment, to exchange prisoners on the principle of "all for all".
 Several members of the Yabloko party in various regions were detained for participating in anti-war protests.

+This activity of Yabloko resulted in persecutions: by July 2026 12 party members were charged with various politically-related "crimes" (five were convicted and sentenced to prison terms up to 10 years), 11 activists served short-term "administrative arrests", there were 40 searches of party offices and homes of the activists, 37 administrative protocols were issued regarding party members and followers charged with "discrediting the army", the total amount of the fines which the activists must pay is over 6,5 mln. rubles.

+In June 2026, Yabloko deputy chairman Maksim Kruglov was sentenced to seven years in prison under Russia's war censorship laws for social media posts concerning civilian casualties in the Russian invasion of Ukraine.
+In August 2026, another Yabloko deputy chairman, Lev Shlosberg, was sentenced to 11 years and one month under the same laws for anti-war statements and a social media post.

+On 10 August 2026, the Supreme Court annulled the registration of Yabloko following an appeal from Rodina, which accused the party of copyright infringement and exceeding campaign spending limits and criticizing its position on Ukraine as tantamount to calling for the violation of Russia’s territorial integrity.
+The decision bars the party from competing in the 2026 Russian legislative election.